Cataractscauses, symptoms and treatments

 Trust is not given; it's earned.
 At Assil Gaur Eye Institute, our track record of successful surgeries and the positive feedback from our patients speaks for itself.
 We strive to uphold our reputation as the most trusted place for cataract surgery.

 In short, Assil Gaur Eye Institute combines world-class technology, expert surgeons, personalized care, patient education, and a strong track record to provide the best and most trusted service in cataract surgery.
-Trust us to provide the care you deserve because every eye is precious at Assil Gaur Eye Institute.
+Trust us to deliver the care you deserve because every eye is precious at Assil Gaur Eye Institute.

 Our eye centers are conveniently located for patients throughout Southern California and the Los Angeles area in or near Beverly Hills, Santa Monica, West Los Angeles, West Hollywood, Culver City, Hollywood, Venice, Marina del Rey, Malibu, Manhattan Beach, and Downtown Los Angeles.